-The FY 2012 LIHEAP parameters include:
+The FY 2017 LIHEAP parameters include:

-- an opening date of November 1, 2011 and closing date of March 30, 2012 for the cash component; - an opening date of November 1, 2011 and closing date of January 2, 2012 for the crisis exception program; - an opening date of January 3, 2012 and closing date of March 30, 2012 for the crisis component; - the income eligibility limit will be set at 150 percent of the Federal Poverty Income Guidelines (FPIGs); - a minimum cash benefit of \$100; - a maximum cash benefit of \$1,000; - a minimum crisis benefit of \$25; - a maximum crisis benefit of \$300.
+- an opening date of November 1, 2016, and closing date of March 31, 2017, for the Cash and Crisis components;

+- the income eligibility limit will be set at 150 percent of the Federal Poverty Income Guidelines (FPIGs);

+- a minimum Cash benefit of \$200;

+- a maximum Cash benefit of \$1,000;

+- a minimum Crisis benefit of \$25;

+- a maximum Crisis benefit of \$500.

+- a supplemental Cash benefit will be issued to vulnerable households who qualify for a LIHEAP Cash grant.
+A vulnerable household is defined as a household containing at least one member who is elderly (age sixty or over), an individual with a disability, or age five and under.
+The age of the household members is determined by their age at the time their LIHEAP Cash application is processed.